 Alan Silber has litigated cases in numerous federal and state courts across the United States.
 He has also tried a variety of major white-collar cases involving RICO, bank, securities, telemarketing, health care, and wire and mail ...

-Dillon McGuire is an associate in the Firm’s Criminal Defense and Governmental and Internal Investigations practice.
+Dillon McGuire is counsel in the Firm’s Criminal Defense and Governmental and Internal Investigations practice.

-Dillon earned his J.D., magna cum laude, from Rutgers Law School, and was inducted into the Order of the Coif ...
+Dillon earned his J.D., magna cum laude, from Rutgers Law School, and was inducted into the Order of the Coif.
+While ...